About our staff

 The first is a new project on the life and work of the Marxist historian Eric Hobsbawm.
 This will result in a substantial intellectual biography to be published by Harvard University Press.
 The aim will be to situate Hobsbawm's life and work within twentieth-century European and global history, as well as explore his political and historical ideas.
 I want to bring out different aspects of his intellectual trajectory – from his interest in jazz to his commitment to Communism – and place these within a broader narrative of intellectual engagement, political responsibility and global thinking in the twentieth-century.

 The second is a continuation of my work on French political culture.
-This was the subject of my first monograph, entitled A Divided Republic: nation, state and citizenship in contemporary France (Cambridge University Press, 2015).
+This was the subject of my first monograph, entitled A Divided Republic: nation, state and citizenship in contemporary France (Cambridge University Press, 2015) and my most recent book, France (Polity Press, 2020).
 It examines political culture in France through a series of key debates about the meaning of the nation, the definition of the citizen, the reform of the state and the interpretation of modern French history.
 Contrary to the widely-held view that political participation and engagement have atrophied in France since the 1980s, I suggest that we need a more open and imaginative definition of politics in order to capture the complexity of contemporary political allegiances and debates.

 I want now to extend this work by looking more closely at different forms of political practice in France.
 At a national level, I have begun to work on the tension between neo-liberal and anti-capitalist thought in France, especially in the writings of thinkers like André Gorz and Luc Boltanski.
 At a local level, I have embarked on a long-term study of the politics of Montpellier and the surrounding region since the 1960s.
 Amongst other things, I am interested in the workings of municipal politics, especially in the larger-than-life figure of Georges Frêche, mayor of Montpellier from the late 1970s to the early 2000s; the management of ethnic minorities in Montpellier, including the European exile population from Algeria (the pieds-noirs); and the impact of identity politics and postcolonial memory.
 Many of these themes connect with my earlier work on French political culture.